Scott Barkowski, Ph.D.

 Does Government Health Insurance Reduce Job Lock and Job Push?

-ABSTRACT: I study job lock and job push, the twin phenomena believed to be caused by employment-contingent health insurance (ECHI).
-Using variation in Medicaid eligibility among household members of male workers as a proxy for shifts in workers’ dependence on employment for health insurance, I estimate large job lock and job push effects.
-For married workers, Medicaid eligibility for one household member results in an increase in the likelihood of a voluntary job exit over a four-month period by approximately 34%.
-For job push, the transition rate into jobs with ECHI among all workers falls on average by 26%.
+ABSTRACT: I study job lock and job push, twin phenomena believed to be partially due to employment-contingent health insurance (ECHI).
+Using variation in Medicaid eligibility among household members of male workers to identify changes in those workers’ reliance on ECHI, I estimate notable job lock and job push effects.
+For married male workers, a 15 percentage point increase in the likelihood a household member is eligible for Medicaid increases the rate of voluntary job exits over a four-month period by 14 percent.
+For job push, the same increase in a household member’s likelihood of Medicaid eligibility reduces the transition rate into jobs with ECHI among all male workers by 8 percent.

 ABSTRACT: The medical community argues that physician fear of legal liability increases health care spending.
 Theoretically, though, the effect could be positive or negative, and empirical evidence has supported both cases.
 Previous studies, however, have ignored the fact that physicians face risk from industry oversight groups like state-level medical licensing boards in addition to civil litigation risk.
 This paper addresses this omission by incorporating previously unused data on punishments by oversight groups against physicians, known as adverse actions, along with malpractice payments data to study state-level health care spending.
 My analysis suggests that, contrary to conventional wisdom, spending does not rise in response to increased risk.
 An increase in adverse actions of 16 (the year-to-year average) is associated with statistically significant, annual decreases in state spending on hospital care of approximately $22 million, and on prescription drugs of nearly $10 million.
 Malpractice payments are estimated to have smaller, statistically insignificant effects.